 |Petmate Top Load Carrier|

-There are four basic types of cat carriers.
-These include the Homemade carrier, cardboard box carrier, the Soft-sided carrier and finally the hard-sided carrier.
+There are four basic types.
+These include the Homemade carrier, cardboard box carrier, the Soft-sided one and finally the hard-sided one.
 These all come with their own advantages and disadvantages.
 Let’s explore your options.

-Some people in a pinch may use a homemade cat carrier, this can include an old cardboard box, laundry basket, even a pillow case.
+Some people in a pinch may use one they made their selves, this can include an old cardboard box, laundry basket, even a pillow case.

 The disadvantage of these types of items is that they do not provide any comfort or safety for the feline.
-Plus, your cat will most likely be even more stressed out from being transported, than if she were in a more suitable mode-of-transportation.
+Plus, it will most likely be even more stressed out from being transported, than if she were in a more suitable mode-of-transportation.

-This type of cat carrier is typically used by adoption or rescue facilities for taking home a new kitten or cat.
+This is typically used by adoption or rescue facilities for taking home a new kitten or cat.
 However, they are only intended for the short, one-time-use as they are full of disadvantages.
 These include;

-These types of cat carriers are made from tough, durable plastic and usually have a wire or plastic door that is secured with a locking mechanism.
+These are made from tough, durable plastic and usually have a wire or plastic door that is secured with a locking mechanism.
 Some of the benefits of these models are;

-A hard-sided model may not be the best cat carrier for airplane as it may not fit under an airplane seat.
-Also be sure the handle is strong enough to withstand the weight of your cat when picked up, or toted along behind you (as with the wheeled kind).
+A hard-sided model may not be the best option for airplane as it may not fit under an airplane seat.
+Also be sure the handle is strong enough to withstand the weight of the cat when picked up, or toted along behind you (as with the wheeled kind).

-Choosing the right carrier for you and your feline friend will be very dependent on the circumstances in which you will be using it.
-The best cat carrier for car travel will have room for food and water, while traveling by plane the carrier will have to be airline approved (it is a good idea to check airline’s regulations beforehand).
+Choosing the right option for you and your feline friend will be very dependent on the circumstances in which you will be using it.
+For car travel you need room for food and water, while traveling by plane it will have to be airline approved (it is a good idea to check airline’s regulations beforehand).

-Additionally, the carrier should be strong and durable enough to withstand your cat’s clawing and moving around.
+Additionally, it should be strong and durable enough to withstandclawing and moving around.
 The hard-sided models should also use stainless steel hardware over plastics as it is much stronger and will last longer.

-You will also want to ensure there is proper ventilation provided for good airflow into and out of your cat carrier.
-And lastly, if your cat detests being put into a carrier, the kind that opens at the top is very useful and saves a lot of stress and anxiety for both you and your pet.
+You will also want to ensure there is proper ventilation provided for good airflow into and out for your feline.
+And lastly, if your cat detests being put into one, the kind that opens at the top is very useful and saves a lot of stress and anxiety for both you and your pet.

-When it comes to carriers, bigger is not always better.
-The right size of cat carrier will give your feline enough room to stand up, turn around, then lie back down.
-Too much room and your cat may move around too much, causing the carrier to flip.
+Bigger is not always better.
+The right size will give your feline enough room to stand up, turn around, then lie back down.
+Too much room and the cat may move around too much, causing the carrier to flip.
 Not enough room and your feline will be too cramped making it extremely uncomfortable for longer trips.

 Most cats associate the carrier with going to the veterinarians, as usually, this is the only time pet parents have to use it.
-However, trying to fight a frightened or sick animal into a carrier for a vet visit is never fun.
-For this reason, it’s always best to allow your cat to become accustomed to the carrier in advance of any vet visits.
-Here are some helpful steps to help create carrier, fun, over carrier fear;
+However, trying to fight a frightened or sick animal in for a vet visit is never fun.
+For this reason, it’s always best to allow your cat to become accustomed in advance of any vet visits.
+Here are some helpful steps to help create carrier fun, over fear;

 Step #1 – Leave it Be

-Put the cat carrier in a well-used room with a soft pillow or blanket and your cat’s favorite toy.
-Your cat will check out the carrier and associate it as “just part of the furniture.”
+Put the carrier in a well-used room with a soft pillow or blanket and your cat’s favorite toy.
+The feline will check it out and associate it as “just part of the furniture.”
 Leave it be for a few days.

 Step #2 – Treats & Praise